Queensland Conveyancing FAQ

 Let’s shift the culture with pre-contract advice, because informed buyers make stronger, more secure sales!

 Prefer to watch?
-Click here.
+Watch the video answer

 How do I pick the right conveyancer?
 Well, in my opinion, that comes down to one thing – experience.
 Are you picking the brain surgeon who has been doing it for a few months?
 Or the person who has been doing it for a career – helping thousands of people over years?
 It’s a no brainer, right?
-Here at Empire Legal, our team have combined, over 130 years experience.
+Here at Empire Legal, our team have combined, over 195 years experience.

 We are property obsessed – we choose to only work in the QLD conveyancing space.
 So rest assured, we have a wealth of knowledge, and we have seen it all.
 Don’t go to someone who simply hasn’t done the reps.
 We are armed to protect your interests and get your deal settled smoothly.
 Plus, we are all proudly onshore.
 All real Queenslanders.
 Jump on our website and you can see each and every one of us.
 Pick a conveyancing team you can trust.
 Empire Legal.

 Prefer to watch?
-Click here.
+Watch the video answer

 Here’s what must be disclosed: